-Thank you for considering and applying to be a notetaker for a student with a disability.
+Thank you for applying to be a note-taker for a student with a disability.

 How it works.

-- Each semester we compile a list of all the courses the students with disabilities are enrolled in.
+- Each term, we compile a list of classes that students with disabilities are enrolled in.

-- We will send an email to every student in each of those classes inviting them to apply for a notetaking position.
+- We send an email to every student in each of those classes inviting them to apply for a note-taking position.

-- The first five applications will be reviewed.
-Preference may be given to students who have been previous notetakers for a student with disabilities at UNSW or another university.
+- The first five applications are reviewed.
+Preference may be given to students who have been previous note-takers for a student with disabilities at UNSW or another university.

-- We will match up potential notetakers with the courses we require.
+- We match potential note-takers with the courses we require.

 Taking notes for someone else is different from taking notes for yourself.

-When you receive an email from the Notetaker Coordinator, please submit the following notetaker application form.
-Please note: students who fill out the form incorrectly, will not be considered.
+If you receive an email from the Note-taker Coordinator and would like to apply, please submit the following note-taker application form.
+Please note that students who fill out the form incorrectly will not be considered.